varajala/microtest/docs/config.md

 This regex can be set directly by using the **microtest.set_module_discovery_regex** function.
 It takes a single string as an argument.
-This string is expected to be a valid regex and if its compilation fails using re.compile(), a ValueError will be raised.
+This string is expected to be a valid regex and if its compilation fails using re.compile, a ValueError will be raised.
-Comparison is done by using re.fullmatch().
+Comparison is done by using re.fullmatch.
 Note that the this is done against the modules's name, not the full filepath.

 <br>